ahsan598/devops-projects-hands-on/project-5-aws-liftshift-webapp/README.md

 ### 🎯 Purpose

-The goal of this Lift & Shift project is to migrate an existing on-premises web application to AWS Cloud with minimal changes to the application architecture.
+The goal of this Lift & Shift project is to migrate an existing on-premises web application to AWS cloud with minimal changes to the application architecture.
 This approach provides:
 - **Scalability** – Elastic compute resources
 - **Cost Optimization** – Pay-as-you-go pricing model
 - **Global Reach** – Multi-region infrastructure